folke/flash.nvim/README.md

   pattern = "",
   -- When `true`, flash will try to continue the last search continue = false,
+  -- Set config to a function to dynamically change the config config = nil, ---@type fun(opts:Flash.Config)|nil
   -- You can override the default options for a specific mode.
   -- Use it with `require("flash").jump({mode = "forward"})`
   ---@type table<string, Flash.Config>